olbrichattila/godbmigrator/README.md

 !!Under development...

+This is a package, not to be used individually, but serves the purpose to add migration to your project.
+If you would like to use this as a command line tool, please use this package with the command line wrapper available here:

+git@github.com:olbrichattila/godbmigrator_cmd.git

 ## Create migration SQL files into the the folder migrations (will be configurable)

 ## What is the provider?